The PSTC offers various opportunities for involvment through:

-The program is co-directed by PSTC Associate Patrick Heller and Barbara Stallings.
-Many other PSTC Associates (such as Andrew Foster, Daniel Smith and Leah VanWey) teach in this program and several PSTC trainees are also simultaneously participating in GPD.
+The program is co-directed by Barbara Stallings and PSTC Associate Patrick Heller.
+Many other PSTC associates (such as Andrew Foster, Daniel Smith, and Leah VanWey) teach in this program, and several PSTC trainees are also simultaneously participating in the GPD.
 For more information on admission and funding, visit the GPD web site.

-Postdoctoral Positions Available at Population Studies & Training Center, Brown University
+Postdoctoral Positions Available at the Population Studies & Training Center, Brown University

 The PSTC has at least two openings for one or two-year postdoctoral positions starting as early as July 1, 2014.

 One position is for a Postdoctoral Research Associate and the other is for an NICHD-Funded Postdoctoral Fellow.
-NICHD-Funded Postdoctoral Fellow candidates must be United States Citizens, Non-Citizen Nationals of the United States, or must have been lawfully admitted to the United States for permanent residence at the time of application.
+NICHD-Funded Postdoctoral Fellow candidates must be United States citizens, non-citizen nationals of the United States, or must have been lawfully admitted to the United States for permanent residency at the time of application.

 Screening of applications will begin January 15, 2014, and will continue until the position is filled (for full consideration please submit materials by January 31, 2014).

 To review the full job description and apply for one or both of these positions, please go to http://apply.interfolio.com/23493.